 • GRE not required

-• three letters of recommendation from individuals with knowledge of the student in academic and/or professional settings
+• Fall 2024: three letters of recommendation from individuals with knowledge of you as a the student or as a in academic and/or professional settings

-• writing sample (maximum 1,000 words) discussing a major issue currently confronting adult education.
-Students should draw on their own experiences, detailing their position on the subject.
+• Fall 2024: writing sample (maximum 1,000 words) discussing a major issue currently confronting adult education.

 • official TOEFL iBT scores required with a 78 overall and minimum individual module scores of